JosiahSiegel/the-cynical-dba/source/_posts/2017-07-06-move-mssql-server-database-files.md

 You can either read all about moving databases [here][msdn_move_db], or simply follow the 4 steps below:

 ### Step 1
- * Get current directory of data/log files
+ * Get current path of data &amp; log files

 {% highlight sql %}
 Use master;